vivaria/edisonrul.ing/docs/source/cards/frost-and-flame-dragon.md

-# FROST AND FLAME DRAGON
+# Frost And Flame Dragon

 *   This card’s effect to destroy 1 monster on the field targets.